Milk

 Cooked Quinoa

 If you feasted on quinoa the night before and have some leftover, try blending 1/4 cup into your smoothie.
-This protein-packed grain makes for a nutty and slightly chewy texture.
-Find even more unexpected smoothie ingredients!
+This protein-packed grain adds a nutty and slightly chewy texture, perfect for a peanut butter and jelly smoothie.

 Edamame or Tofu

-Edamame gets New York City-based Amy Gorin, MS, RDN‘s thumbs up.
+Edamame gets a thumbs up from Amy Gorin, MS, RDN.
 “This vegetarian protein offers 17 grams of satiating protein per cup, and has a neutral flavor in smoothies,” she says.
-Don’t have edamame?
-Make a Berry Nutritious Smoothie with tofu instead.

 Ground Flaxseed

-San Diego based Elizabeth Shaw, MS, RDN, CPT adds flaxseed to smoothies.
-“Just one tablespoon boosts omega-3 fatty acids, fiber and protein in a smoothie,” she says.
+San Diego-based Elizabeth Shaw, MS, RDN, CPT adds flaxseed to smoothies.
+“Just 1 tablespoon boosts omega-3 fatty acids, fiber and protein in a smoothie,” she says.
 “Flaxseeds contain lignans, a plant compound that has antioxidant proprieties that can improve one’s total health!”
-Serve up this nutrition-dense Berry Delicious Smoothie.

 Greens

 Much like fruits, the protein content in most vegetables is relatively small.
-However, adding a cup of kale or spinach to a smoothie recipe can boost the protein by almost 3 grams, in addition to adding loads of vitamins and minerals.
-You can add a cup of spinach to this Peanut Butter Smoothie, which is kid-tested and mom-approved by this dietitian’s family!
+However, adding a cup of kale or spinach can up the protein for smoothies by almost 3 grams, in addition to adding loads of vitamins and minerals.
+You can sneak a cup of spinach into to this peanut butter smoothie, which is kid-tested and mom-approved by this dietitian’s family!

 Nuts and Nut Butters